nsando84/Fitness-Score-Tracker-DB/README.md

   - User can enter airman's score in database.
   - User can check airman's current & previous scores via chart display.
   - Utilizes IndexedDB to store chart data from recent airmen queried.
-  - To reduce mongoDb queries. it will pull chart data from recent searches from the indexedDb.
+  - To reduce mongoDB queries. it will pull chart data from recent searches from the indexedDB.
   - Validation: Only one test can be entered for an airman in a given year
   - Validation: input validiations in place to reduce errors.
   - Deloyed using Heroku & MongoDB Atlas